 ESP.deepSleep(microseconds, mode) will put the chip into deep sleep. mode is one of WAKE_RF_DEFAULT, WAKE_RFCAL, WAKE_NO_RFCAL, WAKE_RF_DISABLED.
-(GPIO16 needs to be tied to RST to wake from deepSleep.)
+(GPIO16 needs to be tied to RST to wake from deep-Sleep.)
 The chip can sleep for at most ESP.deepSleepMax() microseconds.
+If you implement deep sleep with WAKE_RF_DISABLED and require WiFi functionality on wake up, you will need to implement an additional WAKE_RF_DEFAULT before WiFi functionality is available.

-ESP.deepSleepInstant (microseconds, mode) works similarly to ESP.deepSleep but sleeps instantly without waiting for WiFi to shutdown.
+ESP.deepSleepInstant(microseconds, mode) works similarly to ESP.deepSleep but sleeps instantly without waiting for WiFi to shutdown.

-ESP.rtcUserMemoryWrite(offset, &data, sizeof(data)) and ESP.rtcUserMemoryRead(offset, &data, sizeof(data)) allow data to be stored in and retrieved from the RTC user memory of the chip respectively. offset is measured in blocks of 4 bytes and can range from

-0 to 127 blocks (total size of RTC memory is 512 bytes). data should be 4-byte aligned.
+ESP.rtcUserMemoryWrite(offset, &data, sizeof(data)) and ESP.rtcUserMemoryRead(offset, &data, sizeof(data)) allow data to be stored in and retrieved from the RTC user memory of the chip respectively. offset is measured in blocks of 4 bytes and can range from 0 to 127 blocks (total size of RTC memory is 512 bytes). data should be 4-byte aligned.
 The stored data can be retained between deep sleep cycles, but might be lost after power cycling the chip.
 Data stored in the first 32 blocks will be lost after performing an OTA update, because they are used by the Core internals.